What is vertical search optimization or VSO?

 While searching is fundamental, large, and significant, people now spend more than 20% of all digital time on social media, and 80% of that occurs on mobile devices and within native mobile apps, according to Business Insider.
 The daily query volume in Facebook has reportedly reached about half that of Google.
 Facebook is both a vertical and horizontal search engine, meaning that people look for friends in Facebook and have also started to look for general topics, news, and products.
 Facebook is now the top referrer to content publishers, according to Parse.ly.

-Consider the volume of vertical searches on Facebook, Twitter, LinkedIn, SlideShare, Pinterest, Reddit, Yelp, TripAdvisor, Consumer Reports, voice queries on digital assistants, shopping searches on the Amazon site and app and the eBay site and app, and travel searches on Expedia, Travelocity, and Kayak.
+Consider the volume of vertical searches on Facebook, Twitter, LinkedIn, SlideShare, Pinterest, Reddit, Yelp, TripAdvisor, Zillow, Consumer Reports, the App Store, Google Play, voice queries on digital assistants, shopping searches on the Amazon site and app and the eBay site and app, and travel searches on Expedia, Travelocity, and Kayak.
 Salesforce, Dropbox, and Box are important internal and channel search engines for B2B companies and networks.
-Think about Google as multiple vertical search engines with different optimization parameters and requirements: YouTube for video, Google Images, Google Local, Google News, Google Shopping, and Google Play for apps.
+Think about Google as multiple vertical search engines as displayed in the different SERP layouts with different optimization parameters and requirements: YouTube for video, Google Images, Google Local, Google News, Google Shopping, and Google Play for apps.

 Site search across billions of sites, including Wikipedia, Craigslist, and WebMD, is generating hundreds of billions of queries daily.
 In some cases, regular users might find the user-generated content and reviews more relevant and trustworthy than content controlled by a single corporation.